 Bio

-Macaulay Woods is an American painter trained in filmmaking and video editing.
+Macaulay Woods is a contemporary American painter trained as a filmmaker.
 Her work is built for movement — for how images shift and narratives unfold across time.
-This cinematic sensibility transforms her paintings into ecosystems in motion.
-Working in abstraction, her canvases hold multiple timelines, gestures suspended mid-action, and stories unfolding simultaneously.
-Lines and dots come alive; forms flicker, collide, dissolve, and reassemble.
+Working with brayers and brushes, her canvases hold multiple timelines, gestures suspended mid-action, and stories unfolding simultaneously.

 Photo by Andrea D. Guerra, 1996, San Francisco, CA